CloudUX-AU/SeedPacket/README.md

 You save this as a .json file and then save that file into Static Resources in the org that you're scraping seed data from.
 Its an array with each array element describing a data retrieval and processing step.
 One or more steps will result in a SeedPacket file that is later used to recreate the data in your target org.

+> Note - as of March 2022 you can ask SeedPacket to try to generate a definition file for you - just use the debug console and try 'SeedPacket.generateAndSendSeedPacketSteps(<query>);' where <query> is a typical SOQL query to use as a starting point e.g. 'Select Id from Account limit 10'.
+SeedPacket will use that query as a starting point to traverse the datamodel and construct a definition file for you.
+The file is then emailed to you for further refinement.

 * **description** is optional and not used; its just there to remind you of what the step is doing.
 * **name** is the name of the step.
 Keep this unique and you can reference it later in subsequent queries to retrieve related data.
 More on that later.
 * **datatable** is the object you want to retrieve data from.